 Orphan Black Group Costume for 3-5 (or More)

 If you love unique, untapped pop culture costumes, this one is for you.
 Orphan Black is a show on BBC America about a woman who discovers she's a clone.
-The show just finished its second season and has gained a rabid following.
+The show has gained a rabid following.
 I put together this guide for anyone interested in taking on an Orphan Black group costume or group cosplay.
-I think it will huge hit at conventions and at Halloween parties this year.
+I think it will be a huge hit at conventions and at Halloween parties.

 The ever-talented Tatiana Maslany plays the clones of Orphan Black.
-By my count, there have been 8+ clones on the show thus far.
+By my count, there have been eight clones on the show thus far.
 Out of that group, five have hung around long enough to be considered main characters.
 I've featured them below.

 Sarah Manning is the ringleader of the group as well as a bonafide badass.
 She has long dark hair that's often messy, paired with a rock-star aesthetic.
 Sarah should be played by the toughest nut in your group.